application-research/estuary-docusaurus/docs/Learn/tutorial-managing-files-with-rclone.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Managing files with Rclone

 ### What is rclone?

-Rclone *("rsync for cloud storage")* is a **command-line program** to sync files and directories to and from different cloud storage providers.
+Rclone _("rsync for cloud storage")_ is a **command-line program** to sync files and directories to and from different cloud storage providers.
 According to the official [rclone website](https://rclone.org/), there are over 40 cloud storage providers that support rclone.
 Estuary's rclone support gives developers and users the ability to easily manage their data in either centralized or decentralized manner among various storage providers.

 In this tutorial, we will walk you through the process of using rclone to manage your files across several storage options, including local storage, Estuary and Google Drive.
 We will cover the following：

-+ Run a Estuary local node
+- Run a Estuary local node
-+ Install and setup rclone
+- Install and setup rclone
-+ Manage files between local computer and Estuary
+- Manage files between local computer and Estuary
-+ Manage files between Google Drive and Estuary
+- Manage files between Google Drive and Estuary

 **Prerequisites**:

-+ go (1.15 or higher)
+- go (1.15 or higher)
-+ hwloc
+- hwloc
-+ opencl
+- opencl
-+ git
+- git

 ### Step 1: Run Estuary local node